Los Angeles schools reopen after threat prompted closure

 A similar email was sent to New York City's public schools, though officials dismissed it as a hoax and kept campuses open.

-The regular morning bustle was in full display at Venice High School on Wednesday as school buses dropped off students and other kids spilled out of parents' cars.
+The regular morning bustle was in full display at Venice High School on Wednesday as school buses dropped off students and other children spilled out of parents' cars.

 "I feel my daughter is totally safe at school today," said Trish Halfacre, dropping off her 14-year-old.
 Halfacre said she backed the officials who ordered the closure.